sbb-design-systems/sbb-angular/src/angular-business/sidebar/sidebar.md

 The icon sidebar components are designed to add a primary navigation to a fullscreen app using specific icons and a label.
-To set up an icon sidebar we use three components: `<sbb-icon-sidebar-container>` which acts as a structural container for our content and icon sidebar, `<sbb-icon-sidebar-content>` which represents the main content, and `<sbb-icon-sidebar>` which represents the added side content.
+To set up an icon sidebar we use three components: `<sbb-icon-sidebar-container>` which acts as a structural container for our content and icon sidebar, `<sbb-icon-sidebar-content>` which represents the main content, and `<sbb-icon-sidebar>` which represents the added sidebar with its links.

 ### Specifying the main and side content